Lluschwitz/Lluschwitz/README.md

 ### Hi there 👋

-My name is **Luke Luschwitz** and I am an AI/ML engineer.
+My name is **Luke Luschwitz** and I am an AI/ML engineer and a Game Developer hobbyist.
 I am currently pursuing my Bachelor's Degree and Master's Degree at Computer Science at Purdue University.

 You can visit my _website_ here: [https://sites.google.com/view/luke-luschwitz](https://sites.google.com/view/luke-luschwitz).